edwinv87/featclust/README.md

 4. PairwiseDists.py - Contains functions for computing pairwise distances and kernels between cells.
 Various distances/kernels are included.
 5. Transformations.py - Contains functions to perform PCA (and in the future other types of transformations) on the dataset.
 6. FeatClust.py - Contains the implementation of the FeatClust method.

+### Contact
+For reporting bugs or help regarding any aspect of the FeatClust method, please email: vans.edw@gmail.com